kirikumo/aiom3u8downloader/README.rst

 aiom3u8downloader
 ============================

-Update package m3u8downloader to use aiohttp download m3u8 url
+Update package m3u8downloader to use aiohttp to speed up download m3u8 url

+If m3u8 content contains png/jpg/jpeg will try to convert to ts file

 aiom3u8downloader base on package m3u8downloader (https://pypi.org/project/m3u8downloader, version: 0.10.1)

 ffmpeg is used to convert the downloaded fragments into final mp4 video file.